Ayush-Poddar-2003/TUTORIALS/JAVASCRIPT/00_Basics.md

         // Here x is 2

 - Variables defined with var are hoisted: You can use the variable before it is declared:
-- should be avoided as it can lead to bugs
+- Should be avoided as it can lead to bugs
+---
+## let

+- Must be declared before use.
+- Can't be redeclared in the same block.
+- Variables declared inside a { } block cannot be accessed from outside the block:

+---
 ## const

 - cannot be Redeclared/ Reassigned.
-- Block Scope same as let.
+- Block Scope (same as let)
 - It does not define a constant value.
 It defines a constant reference to a value.

 When to use JavaScript const?